 - BMKT 2411 Marketing Management

 - BMKT 2546 Data-Based Marketing Insights

-Ashley Otto, Brennan Davis, Kirk Wakefield, Joshua Clarkson, and J. Jeffrey Inman, “Consumer Strategies to Improve the Efficacy of Posted Calorie Information: How Provincial Norms Nudge Consumers to Healthier Consumption”, forthcoming at Journal of Consumer Affairs.
+Ashley Otto, Brennan Davis, Kirk Wakefield, Joshua Clarkson, and J. Jeffrey Inman, “Consumer Strategies to Improve the Efficacy of Posted Calorie Information: How Provincial Norms Nudge Consumers to Healthier Consumption”, Journal of Consumer Affairs, 54 (Spring), 311-341.

 Michael R. Sciandra, J. Jeffrey Inman, and Andrew Stephen, “Digital Distraction: The Impact of In-store Mobile Technology Use on Decision Making,” conditionally accepted at Journal of the Academy of Marketing Science.